-We see Elwood’s beliefs challenged by institutional racism and dark horrors in Nickel Academy.
-We also meet Jack Turner who Elwood befriends.
+We see Elwood’s beliefs challenged by institutional racism and the dark horrors of Nickel Academy.
+We also meet Jack Turner who Elwood becomes good friends with.
 They have opposite views and play a big role is showcasing two different approaches to life as an African American in America in the 1960’s.

 This novel is based on a real school called Dozier School which was a reform school in Florida that has a dark history that has been exposed recently.
 I will link to an article here.
 Whitehead took a sensitive issue and brought light to it while also telling a great story while also covering the plight of African Americans suffering from institutional and systematic racism.

-I was moved by this book and was taken away.
-While the story itself is tragic, Whitehead makes us relate to Elwood and Jack and all the boys that suffered in the sadistic school under horrible guidance and horrible checks and balances from the city of Florida.
+I was moved by this novel and was blown away.
+The story itself is tragic and Whitehead makes us empathize with all the boys that suffered in the sadistic school.
+It was possible because of horrible guidance and horrible checks and balances from the city of Florida.

 I would recommend this novel to everyone because it is just that good of a novel.
 Whitehead has something important to say and he makes his point get across well here.
 We need to look at out dark past and have a honest conversation about it.
 And the first part of that process is knowing the story and those who died.